How to Get Rid of Dark Under-Eye Circles, According to an Expert

 What Causes Dark Under-Eye Circles?

 “Dark circles are the result of pooled blood underneath the skin,” explains Dr. Engelman.
-“Because skin around the eye is very thin, almost transparent, blood pooled below this area can be visible and very noticeable.
-Dark circles can also be the result of fatigue or a side effect of aging.
-As we age, we lose subcutaneous fat, which can mask blueness below the surface of the skin.
-Some people get dark circles as a result of hyperpigmentation triggered by chronic eye-rubbing, sun exposure or simply genetics.”
+“Because skin around the eye is very thin and almost transparent, blood pooled below this area can be visible and very noticeable.
+Dark circles can also be the result of fatigue or a side effect of aging.”
+She also notes that dark circles can be a form of hyperpigmentation, often called periorbital hyperpigmentation, caused by chronic eye-rubbing, sun exposure or genetics.

 Can You Get Rid of Dark Under-Eye Circles?